vadymlab/slot-game/README.md

 ## 4. Running the Application

-The application can be run in two main ways, depending on your environment:
+The application can be run in two main ways, depending on your environment.

+### 4.0 Game Rules and Limits
+- **Spin Rate Limiting**: By default, users are allowed to perform one spin per second.
+- **Spin Retry Logic**: If a user does not have sufficient funds during a spin (e.g., a deposit transaction has not yet been processed), the spin will be retried for up to 2 seconds, with retries occurring every 500 milliseconds.

 ### 4.1 Running Locally
 If you want to run the application locally (e.g., for development):